 But it’s not a magic wand.
 Your dreams won’t suddenly come true because you’ve glued some pictures to a poster board.

-It can be so tempting to hang it up and never look at it again… I don’t recommend doing that.
+It can be so tempting to hang it up and never look at it again… like i said, I personally don’t recommend doing that.